hherbol/Grad-MCSMRFF/README.md

 # Getting started

-1. Download LAMMPS (http://lammps.sandia.gov/download.html).
+1. Download [LAMMPS](http://lammps.sandia.gov/download.html) ([older versions here](http://lammps.sandia.gov/tars/)).
 Some versions will not work - the 7 Dec 2015 is the one we've tested the most, so use that one.

 2. Open a terminal in the src directory in your lammps folder